-Our initial implementation of automatic object serialization in the context of MPI was impaired by performance of the serialization code in the current Java Development Kit.
+Our initial attempt to add automatic object serialization to our MPI-like API for Java was impaired by poor performance of the serialization code in the current Java Development Kit.
 Buffers were serialized using standard technology from the JDK.
-The benchmark results from section 4 showed that this implementation of serialization introduces very large overheads relative to underlying communication speeds on fast networks and symmetric multiprocessors.
-Similar problems were reported in the context of RMI implementations in [11].
+The benchmark results from section 4 showed that this implementation introduces very large overheads relative to underlying communication speeds on fast networks and symmetric multiprocessors.
+Similar problems were reported in the context of RMI implementations in [12].
 In the context of fast message-passing environments (not surprisingly) the issue is even more critical.
 Overall communication performance can easily be downgraded by an order of magnitude or more.